dngen049/Doc-rag-agent/.github/JIRA_CODEX_SETUP.md

 ## Troubleshooting

+- **"Problems parsing JSON" error (HTTP 400)**:
+  - Add the `Content-Type: application/json` header
+  - Use the `.replace()` functions in `issue_description` to handle special characters (see Body configuration above)
+- **"Not Found" error (HTTP 404)**:
+  - Verify the workflow file exists in the repository and is committed to the default branch
+  - Try using the numeric workflow ID instead of the filename (see "Testing with curl" section)
+  - Check that the repository name and owner are correct
 - **Workflow not triggering**:
   - Verify the workflow filename matches in the URL (`jira-codex.yml`)
   - Check that the `ref` in the request body matches your default branch (usually `main` or `master`)